michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 ## RGB LEB Matrices
 ### Color Modes
-This driver can support either 6-bit or 12-bit color.
-By default, this library uses 6-bit color.
-You can enable 12 bit color in this library by setting the preprocessor macro `TWELVE_BIT_COLOR` to a value of 1 (note, not in your `ino` file, but at compile time for all files).
-You can do this either by editing the `RGBImage.h` file or setting a compiler flag.
-However, note that 12 bit color requires more RAM than an Arduino Uno or Nano has.
-Due its memory requirements, 12 bit color should work on most 32 bit boards and the Arduino Mega 2560.
-12 bit color has been tested to work on the following boards:
+This driver can support either 9-bit or 16-bit color.
+By default, this library uses 9-bit color.
+The library will default to either 9 bit or 16 bit color based on the type of microcontroller it is being compiled for.
+You can directly enable 16 bit color in this library by setting the preprocessor macro `SIXTEEN_BIT_COLOR` to a value of 1 (note, not in your `ino` file, but at compile time for all files).
+You can do this either by editing the `RGBColor.h` file or setting a compiler flag.
+However, note that 16 bit color requires more RAM than an Arduino Uno or Nano has.
+Due its memory requirements, 16 bit color should work on most 32 bit boards and the Arduino Mega 2560.
+16 bit color has been tested to work on the following boards:

 * Teensy 3.6
 * Arduino Mega 2560